The Roommate I Never Met | Roulez MagazineJuly 20, 2020

 Inside the box were dozens upon dozens of news clippings about a little baby boy who had passed away.
 We shuffled through the yellowed newspapers and magazines, wondering who this boy could have been and who he belonged to, among the few people who lived in this house.

 We sealed the box and I never again looked into it.
 My parents moved it to a part of the attic where I was not comfortable going, as it was too far from the door.
 We believed our house “haunted,” so we only went up to that floor when we had no choice.
-Even then, it was using the buddy system or a psychological tether between ourselves and the open door.
-Let me tell you one thing, each time that weighted door hauntingly defied its weight and closed on us, there were many screams heard in that neighborhood!
+Even then, an excursion involved using the buddy system or a psychological tether between ourselves and the open door.
+Let me tell you one thing, each time that heavy door hauntingly defied its weight and closed on us, there were many screams heard in that neighborhood!

 The Mystery Deepened

 As I grew up in that home, occasional things said around town would catch my attention.
 I remember a florist saying how much he loved Jimmie and how breathtakingly beautiful she was, despite having broken his heart.
 He said Jimmie’s beau had proposed to her from below as she stood on the Juliet balcony overlooking the front porch with its majestic columns.

 The beau was someone in the airline industry.
 I heard the name Braniff once or twice.
 All I knew was that Braniff was an airline struggling in the 1980s, deep in debt and dealing with a crash or two.

 I went about my life.
 I married and moved to Europe, only to return twice more before the house was sold as my parents made an exodus from the South to New York.
 I left Jimmie in a box in my mind, much like the baby’s memories were left in that box in the attic.
 As I left my former bedroom, I really felt it belonged more to her than it ever belonged to me.

 Sudden Acquaintance with My Roommate